Genieo: Malware issues

-In July 2014, Genieo was acquired for $34 million by Somoto, another company which "bundles legitimate applications with offers for additional third party applications that may be unwanted by the user."
+In July 2014, Genieo was acquired for $34 million by Somoto, an installation system developer.

 In August 2015, malware researchers discovered a Genieo installer which acquired access to the Mac keychain, by an automated click on "allow", when the permission dialog for the keychain was displayed.
 The code was in a Safari browser extension added by Genieo, and was also contained, but not immediately used, in earlier versions of the installer.